literallyfiro/Emperors/README.md

 # Emperors

-Inspired from @ReUnicoRebornBot concept and @RePaperaBot, Emperors is a new way to keep your group alive and active
+Inspired from @ReUnicoRebornBot concept and @RePaperaBot, Emperors is a new way to keep your group alive and active.

 ## 🎉 Create your own emperors